deeppavlov/chatsky/docs/source/user_guides/context_guide.rst

   In most cases, this attribute will be used to identify a user.

 * **labels**: The labels attribute stores the history of all passed labels within the conversation.
   It maps turn IDs to labels.
-The is a special dynamically-loaded collection of type `ContextDict`, so some of its methods are asynchronous.
+The is a special dynamically-loaded collection of type `ContextDict <../apiref/chatsky.core.ctx_dict.html#chatsky.core.ctx_dict.ContextDict>`_, so some of its methods are asynchronous.

-  NB!
-It is usually preferrable to use `add_label` and `last_label` for the most simple use cases.
+  In particular, it is required to await when getting items (e.g. ``await ctx.labels[1]``).

 * **requests**: The requests attribute maintains the history of all received requests by the agent.
   It also maps turn IDs to requests.
-The is a special dynamically-loaded collection of type `ContextDict`, so some of its methods are asynchronous.
+The is a special dynamically-loaded collection of type `ContextDict <../apiref/chatsky.core.ctx_dict.html#chatsky.core.ctx_dict.ContextDict>`_, so some of its methods are asynchronous.

-  NB!
-It is usually preferrable to use `add_request` and `last_request` for the most simple use cases.
+  In particular, it is required to await when getting items (e.g. ``await ctx.requests[1]``).

 * **responses**: This attribute keeps a record of all agent responses, mapping turn IDs to responses.
-  The is a special dynamically-loaded collection of type `ContextDict`, so some of its methods are asynchronous.
+  The is a special dynamically-loaded collection of type `ContextDict <../apiref/chatsky.core.ctx_dict.html#chatsky.core.ctx_dict.ContextDict>`_, so some of its methods are asynchronous.

-  NB!
-It is usually preferrable to use `add_response` and `last_response` for the most simple use cases.
+  In particular, it is required to await when getting items (e.g. ``await ctx.responses[1]``).

+* **current_turn_id**: ID of the current turn.
+Can be used to access specific labels/requests/responses.
+  E.g. ``ctx.requests[ctx.current_turn_id - 1]`` gives the request received on the previous turn.

+  Turn ids are integers that go up by 1 every turn.
+  Turn id 0 is reserved for start label and does not have any associated response or request.
+  The first request from user has the turn id of 1.

-* **misc**: The misc attribute is a dictionary-like object for storing custom data.
+* **misc**: The misc attribute is a dictionary object for storing custom data.
 This field is not used by any of the built-in Chatsky classes or functions, so the values that you write there are guaranteed to persist throughout the lifetime of the ``Context`` object.